 Toys that build imagination and creativity are worth every penny you pay for them.
 But since I am thrifty I couldn’t resist giving you a few ways to save money on them.

 1. Christmas Sales

-At Christmas time these toys often go on sale.
+At Christmas time, these toys often go on sale.
 I see Lego in buy one get one half price events frequently over the Christmas season.
-Amazon often runs deals on Melissa & Doug toys.
+Amazon usually runs deals on Melissa & Doug toys.
 Hot Wheels are available for less than a dollar around Christmas time.

-I gave my children second hand toy sets when they were little and they were extremely happy to receive them.
-By buying them used I was able to give the children bigger sets than we ever could have afforded new, and the toys were still in excellent shape.
+I gave my children secondhand toy sets when they were little and they were delighted to receive them.
+By buying them used, I was able to provide the children with bigger sets than we ever could have afforded new, and the toys were still in excellent shape.

 What other toys would you add to my list?
 Do you know of a great way to save money on high play value toys?